Does this mean my kid is gay? Maybe she is. Maybe she isn't. I've realized it doesn't matter to me.

 "Yep," she said simply and continued out of the room on her procession.

-I should point out that I am one of the most LGBT-friendly folks you will ever meet.
+I should point out that I'm one of the most LGBT-friendly folks you will ever meet.
 I wear the title "ally" with great pride, if you'll pardon the pun.
 Unfortunately, I'm raising a daughter in Texas, and her little imaginary game had given me a small drop of doubt.

 What if my daughter is gay?
 I thought.
 What if I have to guide her through the difficulties she'd probably still face a decade from now when she begins to mature into her homosexuality?

 In case you think I'm jumping the gun here, I'm not saying that one imaginary marriage to an inanimate object devoid of true gender identity means that my daughter is gay.
 She calls several male friends her boyfriends, and if she truly wants to marry anyone at this stage in her life it's probably the actor Matt Smith.
 Whatever her ultimate identity may be, it's still buried under the innocence of childhood.

 That said, her best friend at school has two mommies, and both women are also among my closest friends.
 She's known them since the day she was born.
-When my daughter asked why we can't go to the indoor playground inside a Chick-Fil-A like we do at McDonald's, I explain to her that the restaurant does not believe that her friend's moms deserve to be married.
+When my daughter asked why we can't go to the indoor playground inside a Chick-Fil-A like we do at McDonald's, I explained to her that the restaurant doesn't believe her friend's moms deserve to be married.

 This, she tells me, is mean, and I agree.
 We've had no more further commentary on the subject aside from occasionally asking how the cows get up on the billboards and how they'll get down.
 (I've told her they have rocket boots and parachutes.)